LJ Bonham is a semi-subsistence hunter, hunting magazine editor, and firearms enthusiast who lives in the Rocky Mountains.

 Every gun and hunting magazine brims with expensive ad copy to convince hunters they must buy the latest high-tech, ultra-engineered bullet or risk never getting a game animal again.
 Bullets have indeed come a long way from the crude, cast lead lumps used for centuries.
 Today’s projectiles fly farther, truer, and do more damage on target than ever before.
 Yet every fall, hunters across America knock animals down with traditional bullets, so are the premium bullets really necessary?

 Let's Get Real

-Most game is taken inside three hundred yards, distances ammunition makers have long been familiar with, and for which they designed bullets decades ago that still work.
-At those ranges, on all but the toughest animals, a standard bullet driven at industry accepted velocity, and placed in the vital organs will kill humanely.
+Most game is taken inside 300 yards, distances ammunition makers have long been familiar with, and for which they designed bullets decades ago that still work.
+At those ranges, on all but the toughest animals, a standard bullet driven at industry-accepted velocity, and placed in the vital organs will kill humanely.
 It may not pass completely through the animal, particularly on quartering shots, but it will, more often than not, expand and penetrate enough to accomplish the job.